cwi-dis/cwipc_test/readme.md

 ### cwipc\_sourceserver\_sink.py

+Receives compressed pointclouds, decompresses them and optionally displays them.
+Can be used to get pointclouds from _evanescant_ or another dash server using the `--sub` option.

-Connects to a `cwipc\_sourceserver\_source.py`.
+By default, connects to a `cwipc_sourceserver_source.py`.
 Every time a connection is opened a single pointcloud is received it is decompressed and optionally displayed.

 By default the server should run on `localhost`, use the `--host` option to connect to a remote machine.